This article explains some of the ways your firm can use social media marketing to grow their practice.

 A consistent company profile is vital for branding no matter what social media is used.
 Great content is the key element that will help attract traffic to your site.
 The hub of the law firm’s content should be located in the Blog at the firms own domain.

-Social media is becoming an increasingly more important part of doing business, your firm needs to make sure its social media standing is secure.
+Social media is becoming an increasingly more important part of doing business; therefore, your firm needs to make sure its social media standing is secure.

 The following are 10 crucial steps for developing a social marketing plan for your law firm: